-Wednesday, May 14 -

-8:30 a.m.
-Check-in (Lyman Hall foyer)

-9:00-10:15 a.m.
-Welcome (Lyman 132)

-Glenn Wright, The Graduate School, Syracuse University

-Keynote Address: "'Wait, What Just Happened?': Keeping Up with the Changes in Washington and What It Means for the Academic Job Market" Rick Seltzer, Chronicle of Higher Education

-10:30-11:45 a.m.
-Concurrent Sessions I

-Maximizing Your Research Impact (Lyman 126)

-Steph McReynolds and Emily Hart, Syracuse University Librarie S
+Wednesday, May 14 8:30 a.m.
+Check-in (Lyman Hall foyer) 9:00-10:15 a.m.
+Welcome Glenn Wright, The Graduate School, Syracuse University (Lyman 132) Keynote Address: "'Wait, What Just Happened?': Keeping Up with Washington and What It Means for the Academic Job Market" Rick Seltzer, The Chronicle of Higher Education a the Changes in 10:30-11:45 a.m.
+Concurrent Sessions I Maximizing Your Research Impact Steph McReynolds and Emily Hart, Syracuse University Libraries (Lyman 126)